 This major is designed for students interested in the study of life in freshwater and marine environments.
-It is administered through the biology department.
-Scroll down this page to read about preparing for studying Aquatic and Marine Biology,degree requirements, internship opportunities, research projects and our faculty.
+It is housed within the Biology department.
+Scroll down this page to read about how to prepare for this program, the degree requirements, internship opportunities, and recent research projects.

 What Classes Should I Take in High School to Prepare for this Program?

 You should take standard college prep courses, including

 - Four years of English

 - A minimum of three years of math, including Algebra I, Geometry, and Algebra II

 - At least two consecutive years of a modern language

 Students who have participated in AICE, International Baccalaureate, or Advanced Placement may be awarded college credit, depending on their scores.